Always one of the top ten world attractions, we are about to tell you about the Queen party of What to do in Venice : the “Carnevale di Venezia“.

 But it is really 15 days before Ash Wednesday when the real party begins.

-Pay attention and keep an eye on the calendar when you are planning your break although more and more shows and parties are organized on Saturday nights, on Fat Thursday and shrove Tuesday (martedì grasso) are the days not to miss!
+Pay attention and keep an eye on the calendar when you are planning your break although more and more shows and parties are organized on Saturday nights, on Fat Thursday and Shrove Tuesday (Martedì Grasso in italian) are the days not to miss!

-Fat Tuesday - double appointment in St. Mark's Square with the flight of the lion and the final of the most beautiful mask contest
+- Shrove Tuesday (Pancake day)- double appointment in St. Mark’s Square with the Flight of the Lion and the final of the most beautiful mask contest

 Keep an eye also on the programming of the Mestre Carnival Street show: jugglers, trampolines, theater, music and other street performers will liven up the center of Mestre in the two final weekends for a series of engaging shows suitable for all ages!
 The mainland of Venice celebrates carnival too!

 CARNIVAL OF VENICE: ONCE IN A LIFETIME EXPERIENCE !